David Sinclair (Numbers)

-David Sinclair is a fictional character in the crime drama series, portrayed by Alimi Ballard.
-First introduced in the pilot episode, he has become the usual partner of FBI Special Agent Colby Granger (Dylan Bruno) and has also become the primary relief supervisor for the Supervisor of the FBI Violent Crimes squad, Don Eppes (Rob Morrow).
+David Sinclair is a fictional character in the crime drama series Numb3rs, portrayed by Alimi Ballard.
+First introduced in the pilot episode, he became the usual partner of FBI Special Agent Colby Granger (Dylan Bruno) as well as the primary relief supervisor for the Supervisor of the FBI Violent Crimes squad, Don Eppes (Rob Morrow).
 At first unpopular with critics, Sinclair has since been recognized as a popular character on the show.